turingschool/curriculum/source/topics/performance/load_testing.markdown

 ### Testing Other Servers

 At this point, swap in the other server options (Thin, Puma, and Unicorn) and run your tests.
 Which respond fastest?
 Which are the most fault-tolerant?
+How many concurrent requests are needed to take out each one?

+Thin: `rackup -s thin -p 9000`

+Puma: `rackup -s puma -p 9000`

+Unicorn: `unicorn -p 9000`

 ### Slower Requests